coldworld22/Skillbridge/README.md

    repository also includes [`scripts/run-compose.sh`](scripts/run-compose.sh), which automatically prefers the V2 plugin and, when falling back to the legacy binary, exports `DOCKER_API_VERSION=1.43` so the command remains compatible with Docker&nbsp;27+.
+The compose file now rebuilds the Postgres image from [`database/Dockerfile`](database/Dockerfile) with the classic builder, restoring the legacy metadata that the v1 CLI expects during container recreation.
 You can simply run:

    ```bash
    ./scripts/run-compose.sh up --build
    ```

-   If you must invoke the legacy CLI directly, set `DOCKER_API_VERSION=1.43` in your shell beforehand to avoid the compatibility error.
-Disabling BuildKit by exporting `DOCKER_BUILDKIT=0` and `COMPOSE_DOCKER_CLI_BUILD=0` may also be necessary on very old Compose releases.
+   The repository's root `.env` file exports `DOCKER_API_VERSION=1.43`, so running `docker-compose` from the project directory automatically picks up the compatibility setting along with `DOCKER_BUILDKIT=0` and `COMPOSE_DOCKER_CLI_BUILD=0`.
+Those flags ensure both the frontend build and the locally wrapped Postgres image are produced with the legacy builder so compose v1 can safely recreate containers.
+If you must invoke the legacy CLI directly from outside the project root, export the same variables in your shell beforehand to avoid the compatibility error.

 4. Visit `http://localhost:3000` to access the frontend when running locally.
 The API will be available at `http://localhost:5002/api`.